Beit Alfa: Geography

-The kibbutz was founded near a depopulated Arab village, Khirbet Bait Ilfa, at the bottom of the northern steep slopes of Mount Gilboa, on the eastern edge of the Harod Valley, between the Jezreel Valley and the Beit She'an Valley in the Lower Galilee.
-The Gilboa mountain range stretches to its west, with the closest peaks Har (mount) Barkan (497 m) and Har Gefet (318 m).
+The kibbutz lies at the bottom of the northern steep slopes of Mount Gilboa, on the eastern edge of the Harod Valley, between the Jezreel Valley and the Beit She'an Valley in the Lower Galilee.
+The Gilboa mountain range stretches to its west, with the closest peaks Har ('Mount') Barkan (497 m) and Har Gefet (318 m).
 The area north and east of the kibbutz is flat, but falls to the east towards the Jordan Rift Valley.
 To the north of the kibbutz flows the Harod Stream, whose waters are used to fill numerous ponds.
-Adjacent to the kibbutz to the west is kibbutz Heftziba and Beit Alfa Synagogue National Park; Gan HaShlosha National Park is directly to its east; and kibbutz Ma'ale Gilboa sits on top of Mount Gilboa directly to the south.
-Other notable locations in the vicinity are kibbutzim Reshafim, Sde Nahum, and Nir David, Shita prison, and in the West Bank to the south, on the other side of the Israeli West Bank barrier, is the Palestinian village Faqqua.
+Adjacent to the kibbutz to the west are Kibbutz Heftziba and Beit Alfa Synagogue National Park; Gan HaShlosha National Park is directly to its east; and kibbutz Ma'ale Gilboa sits on top of Mount Gilboa directly to the south.
+Other notable locations in the vicinity are kibbutzim Reshafim, Sde Nahum, and Nir David, the depopulated Arab village of Khirbet Bait Ilfa, Shita prison, and in the West Bank to the south is the Palestinian village Faqqua.

 History

-A 6th century Jewish settlement–of which the Beit Alfa Synagogue formed a part–survived into Islamic times as Beit Ilfa.
+A 6th-century Jewish settlement-in which the Beit Alfa Synagogue served as its house of worship–survived into Islamic times as Beit Ilfa.

 On 4 November 1922, Hashomer Hatzair settlers from Poland established the modern kibbutz, Beit Alpha, naming it after the nearby abandoned Arab village, Khirbet Beit Ilfa.

 The founding members gained their first experience in 1921, when they participated in the establishment of kibbutz Geva.
 At first, the settlers suffered from very severe operating conditions in the swamps and malaria was widespread.
 In April 1927 the kibbutz was visited by the Czechoslovak president Tomáš Masaryk.
-In 1928 the members of the adjacent kibbutz Heftziba discovered on their grounds the remains of the Beth Alpha synagogue, dating back to the Byzantine period.
-During the Arab riots of 1929 the kibbutz was attacked and its fields destroyed.
-When in April 1936 the Arab uprising broke out, the Arabs again set fire to the surrounding fields.
+In 1928 the members of the adjacent Kibbutz Heftziba discovered on their grounds the remains of the Beth Alpha synagogue, dating back to the Byzantine period.
+During the Arab riots of 1929, the kibbutz was attacked and its fields destroyed.
+When the Arab uprising broke out in April 1936, the Arabs again set fire to the surrounding fields.

-In 1940 some of the members, affiliated with Hashomer Hatzair, moved to kibbutz Ramat Yohanan, in exchange for supporters of Mapai from Ramat Yohanan.
+In 1940, some of the members affiliated with Hashomer Hatzair moved to Kibbutz Ramat Yohanan, swapping places with supporters of Mapai from that kibbutz.
 According to the Jewish National Fund, this move was prompted by an ideological split.
 In subsequent years the kibbutz was one of the centers used by the Jewish paramilitary organization Haganah.

-On 1 April 1948 the kibbutz was attacked by Arab mortar fire.
+On 1 April 1948, the kibbutz was attacked by Arab mortar fire.
 The Arabs withdrew as a platoon from the 1st parachute battalion of the British 6th Airborne Division approached.